FAQ Regarding the Legal Considerations for Doing Business in the US

 Each US state has a department or agency, often the Secretary of State or Department of State, that regulates the formation of corporations.
 In most cases, forming a corporation requires an application to the relevant State agency, confirmation that the name chosen is not already in use, a filing fee, and verification of publication of legal notices.
 All steps must be completed properly in order for a corporation to come into existence.

-The answer depends on whether you will issue shares to outside investors, and whether you will be profitable during the first year or two of US operations.
+The answer depends on your own facts, including whether you will issue shares to outside investors, whether you will be profitable during the first year or two of US operations and the ownership structure of the parent company.
 The two most common forms are the C-Corporation (which gets its name from the section of the US Internal Revenue Code that deals with share-issuing corporations) and the Limited Liability Company, or LLC.
 The answer to this question also depends on the state in which you incorporate.

 The answer depends on where you will operate, whether you will issue shares to outside investors, and your overall corporate organization.